sunilramjali/credit_assessment/README.md

 (Note: Make sure the filter is not selecting all)

 **Part 1 write-up:** [`part1_credit_risk_analysis.pdf`](part1_credit_risk_analysis.pdf)
-— the three findings, the data-quality section, and what each one means for a small-business lender.
+— three findings, a data-quality section, and what each means for a small-business lender.
 Six pages.
-Every figure in it comes from a tested mart in this repo.
+Every figure comes from a tested mart in this repo.

 ## What this project is

-This project takes a raw loan dataset and turns it into a small set of clean, tested tables that answer credit-risk questions.
+A raw loan dataset turned into a set of clean, tested tables that answer credit-risk questions.

-The raw data is one SQLite file with two tables: 10,000 funded loans with their outcomes, and 99 anonymised features describing each loan.
-The loans were received between **2018-04-11 and 2025-12-18**, and **21.19%** of them ended in a recorded loss.
+The source is one SQLite file with two tables: 10,000 funded loans with their outcomes, and 99 anonymised features describing each loan.
+The loans were received between **2018-04-11 and 2025-12-18**, and **21.19%** ended in a recorded loss.
+Amounts are in USD.

-The job is to answer questions like:
+Questions the project answers:

 - How much are we losing, and how often?
 - Is the loss rate getting better or worse over time?
 - Are some kinds of loan riskier than others?
 - Can the data be trusted?

-The work is done with **dbt** and **DuckDB**. dbt writes the SQL and runs the tests.
-DuckDB is the database, and it reads the SQLite file directly — so there is no separate import step and no copy of the data to keep in sync.
+Built with **dbt** and **DuckDB**. dbt writes the SQL and runs the tests.
+DuckDB is the database and reads the SQLite file directly, so there is no separate import step and no second copy of the data to keep in sync.

-Every number this project publishes comes out of a tested table.
+Every published number comes from a tested table.
 If a number is wrong, a test fails and the build stops.

 ---

 ## How the project fits together

-The work moves through three stages.
-Each stage has one job, and each one hands its output to the next.

 ```
    ┌─────────────┐      ┌──────────────────┐      ┌────────────────┐